Chapter 4 Thanks for the Memory

 The below diagram illustrates how virtual memory works.
 Physical RAM contains data stored by multiple running programs, but since some data may be stored on swap files, RAM might not contain all of the memory in use by running processes.
 So, each process has access to a big chunk of memory, some of which might be stored in RAM and some of which might be stored on disk in swap files.

 Alrighty, we’ve now seen several different types of memory and storage.
 Let’s recap how these various types of storage relate to each other.
 The registers on the CPU are the smallest and fastest, followed by the processor caches like the L1 cache and L2 cache.
 RAM is both the largest-capacity and slowest-to-access form of short-term memory.
 HDDs, which consist of platters read using fast-moving heads, and SSDs, which have no moving parts at all, are used for long-term storage, and thus have much higher capacity, but are also much slower to access.
 Here’s a visual representation of a computer’s memory hierarchy.

 Finally, let’s compare how long it takes for your computer to read and write data from the different storage mechanisms we’ve seen.

 |Storage type||Access time||Relative access time|

 To put some of these numbers in perspective, here’s Admiral Grace Hopper, one of the first ever computer programmers and a pioneer in the field.

 Phew!
 That was a lot of information, but try to commit as much of it as possible to memory!
-Ha ha ha, I've been waiting all this time to drop that pun on you.
+Ha ha ha, I’ve been waiting all this time to drop that pun on you.
 We’ve talked a lot about hardware in the past few sections, so in the next few chapters, let’s switch gears a bit and discuss the Internet!